ssb22/phone-utils/notes/llm.md

 Below is a version of the combined instructions above, telling the LLM how to behave in various circumstances in a longer conversation.
 It is compressed into a form that can be used on:
 1. personalisation settings (if the platform has an arbitrary-text “customisation” box in the settings), or
-2. added to a “memory” (if the platform has memory and lets you ask the AI to store a paragraph verbatim in it—works on Kimi K2 but not K1.5 or Qwen; you can inspect the memory to see if it worked), or
+2. added to a “memory” (if the platform has memory and lets you ask the AI to store a paragraph verbatim in it—works on Kimi K2 in browser but not yet in app, and not K1.5 or Qwen; you can inspect the memory to see if it worked), or
 3. included with your first message, either by pasting this first then adding your message before sending, or by attaching this as a file to your message (works with Kimi K2 but not all models manage to make a clean separation), or
 4. pasting this as a first message by itself, letting the model respond with whatever (may result in a generic title for the conversation) then add your first real message.